- 2 banana peels

 Prep: 10 mins | Cook: 20 mins

 1. Pop the banana skins in a bowl with ¼ tsp of the turmeric and soak for at least 30 mins, or for a few hours.
-If you're peeling your bananas for a breakfast smoothie, you can leave the banana skins in a bowl of water for 6-8 hrs, then use the skins to make dinner.
+If you're peeling the bananas for breakfast or a smoothie, you can leave the banana skins in a bowl of water for 6-8 hrs, then use the skins to make dinner.

 2. Peel and finely slice the onion.
 Peel and grate the ginger.
 Finely chop 1-2 chillies, depending on how spicy you like your food.
 For a milder flavour, use 1 chilli and scoop out the seeds and white pith before chopping.
 For a hot dish, use 2 chillies (green chillies are ideal) and leave the seeds and white pith in.